-- a) The College will monitor record and assess the course progress of each student for the course in which the student is currently enrolled. - b) The assessment of course progress at the end of each Term will include an assessment of whether the student's progress is such that they are expected to complete their course within the expected duration of the course. - c) The College will only extend the duration of the student's study where the student will not complete their course within the expected duration due to:
+b) The review and monitoring of course progress at the end of each compulsory teaching period will determine whether the student's progress is such that they are expected to complete their course within the expected duration of the course.

+c) The College will only extend the duration of the student's study where the student will not complete their course within the expected duration due to:

-- I. compassionate or compelling circumstances - II. student participation in an intervention strategy as outlined above - III. an approved deferment or suspension of study has been granted in accordance with the College's Deferral, Suspension and Cancellation Policy. - d) Where the College decides to extend the duration of the student's study, the College will report via PRISMS and/or issue a new COE if required.
+- I. compassionate or compelling circumstances - II. student participation in an intervention strategy as outlined above - III. an approved deferment or suspension of study has been granted in accordance with the College's Deferral, Suspension and Cancellation Policy.

+d) Where the College decides to extend the duration of the student's study, the College will report via PRISMS and/or issue a new COE if required.

-3. Reporting to DIBP via PRISMS/Cancellation of COE
+3. Reporting to Department of Home Affairs via PRISMS/Cancellation of COE

 - i.
-IStudents who fail to meet the course progress requirement after warning or intervention strategy will be sent a letter notifying them of the College's intention to report them to Department of Home Affairs by PRISMS. - ii.
+Students who fail to meet the course progress requirement after warning or intervention strategy will be sent a letter notifying them of the College's intention to report them to Department of Home Affairs by PRISMS. - ii.
 Students will be given 20 working days to access the College appeals process. - iii.
 Possible outcome of appeals process: - a.
 An error is made in calculation and the student is deemed to have made satisfactory course progress.
 The decision to report will be withdrawn and the student will be allowed to complete their study. - b.
 The student is deemed to have not made satisfactory course progress because of compelling and compassionate circumstances.
 The decision to report will be withdrawn and the student will be allowed to complete their study. - c.
 The appeals process rejects the claim of the student due to not fulfilling the circumstances described in i, or ii, and the student will be reported by the College to Department of Home Affairs. - iv.
 If the student does not access the appeals process within 20 working days, the College will report the student to Department of Home Affairs via PRISMS.